scrasmussen/tools/README.md

 _____________________
 <a name="coding"></a>
 ## Coding Tips
-* __*Never Ever* type something twice__.
-If you are reusing code, stick it in a function.
+* __*DIE*: Duplication is Evil__.
+If you are retyping the same code, stick it in a function.
 If that codes needs to be changed, fixing in one place fixes it in every place the function is used.

 * __Readability__: you should be able to look at a variable and immediately know what it should be.